 SER DE | NI DE

 An altar composed of clay, sand, and straw acts as a threshold between past and present, grounding the work in ancestral material memory.
-Together, these elements create a living soundscape where stories are not only heard, but felt.
+Functioning as a community altar, visitors are invited to engage by leaving offerings, objects, or items of remembrance.
+Together, these elements create a collective rhythm where stories are not only heard, but felt.
 The installation invites audiences to encounter immigrant narratives as embodied, relational, and collective, shaped by resilience, ancestry, and ongoing healing.

 On view: